The year Audemars Piguet manufactured the world’s first selfwinding tourbillon wristwatch – model 25643.

-In 2006, the Manufacture released a new direct-impulse escapement in a Jules Audemars wristwatch.
+In 2006, the Manufacture released a new direct-impulse escapement in the Tradition d’Excellence N° 5.
 The escapement serves to transmit the energy from the barrel to the movement in a smooth and linear way.
 Inspired by the work of 18th-century French clock maker Robert Robin, Audemars Piguet's new escapement combines the high efficiency of a direct impulse escapement, which transmits energy directly from the escape wheel to the balance wheel, with the reliability of a traditional Swiss lever escapement.
 In blending the two, the Manufacture has succeeded in reducing energy loss and in eliminating the need to lubricate the pallet stones.
 These technical advances have enhanced rating accuracy, long-term stability and shock resistance.

 This new escapement is also distinguished by the atypical construction of the regulating organ which is composed not just of one balance spring, but of two placed top to tail.
 This flat, opposite-facing double spring system notably ensures automatic compensation for potential balance flaws and does away with the imprecision resulting from the vertical position of the watch without needing to resort to a complex device such as a tourbillon.